 - Live shows: Stay back for live bird shows and bird of prey shows that showcase quirky behavior, hunting skills, and flight shows of these exotic birds.
 The Bird of Prey show takes place in Asian Village at 4.30 pm, and the Bird Show is hosted at Explorer Village Theatre at 11 am every day.

 - Kids Farm: Children can have a great time petting and cuddling cute and friendly animals like cows, sheep, and ponies at the Kids Farm.
 They can also encounter a variety of farm animals and birds which might be unknown to them, such as pygmy goat, Eurasian bullfinch, and Najdi sheep.

 - Feeding encounters: Dubai Safari Park also offers various feeding encounters where you can let giraffes nibble food from your hand or watch a mighty elephant getting nurtured and pampered on the ‘Behind the scenes’ tour.

 Timings and Ticket Cost

-The Dubai Safari Park is open daily from 9 am till 5 pm.
+The Dubai Safari Park is open daily from 9 am to 5 pm.
 Park entrance ticket costs around AED 50 per adult and AED 20 per child.
 Children under the age of 3 years can enter free of cost.
 The basic entrance ticket lets you explore Arabian Desert Safari, African Village, Asian Village, Kid’s farm, and Explorer village.
-You can avail additional experiences and services at extra cost with Park entrance plus tickets and safari packages.
-Visitors can also spend the evenings at Dubai Safari Park with a Night Pass, which is valid from 6 pm till 10 pm on weekdays and till midnight on weekends.
+You can avail of additional experiences and services at extra cost with Park entrance plus tickets and safari packages.
+Visitors can also spend the evenings at Dubai Safari Park with a Night Pass, which is valid from 6 pm to 10 pm on weekdays and till midnight on weekends.